 To help you find the perfect university in Ontario, we have compiled a list of the top 10 universities in Ontario that attract students from around the world.
 Each of these universities offers unique programs, excellent faculty, and vibrant campus life, making Ontario a top destination for higher education.

-Here is a list of top 10 universities in Ontario:
+Here is a list of the top 10 universities in Ontario:

 - University of Toronto